Watch This Veteran Collapse on Antiques Roadshow When He Learns His $345 Rolex Is Actually Worth $700,000

 There’s rarely as satisfying a moment on TV as watching someone strike it rich on Antiques Roadshow when a random item turns out to be worth a fortune.
 That’s exactly what happened on this evening’s episode when an Air Force veteran learned a rare Rolex he’d never worn was worth upwards of $700,000.

 The episode was filmed in Bonanzaville in West Fargo, North Dakota, and as the story goes a member of the United States Air Force, who was stationed in Thailand in the ‘70s, noticed commercial airline pilots wearing Rolex watches and assumed it was a respected brand.
-A few years later while looking for a suitable watch for diving the veteran ordered a Rolex Oyster Cosmograph Reference 6263 from his base’s exchange for $345.97: a price that probably has watch collectors doing a spit take right now, but in 1974, when this timepiece was ordered, enlisted soldiers only made about $300-$400 a month so it was definitely a spurge.
+A few years later while looking for a suitable watch for diving the veteran ordered a Rolex Oyster Cosmograph Reference 6263 from his base’s exchange for $345.97: a price that probably has watch collectors doing a spit take right now, but in 1974, when this timepiece was ordered, enlisted soldiers only made about $300-$400 a month so it was definitely a splurge.

 When he took possession of the watch a year later, the veteran decided it was too nice to muck up with saltwater while SCUBA diving, and even too nice to wear at all.
 So he locked it away in a safe deposit box with the original packaging and paperwork, only removing it a couple of times over the years to admire his investment.
 It was that decision that will potentially leave this veteran with a nice chunk of change should he decide to put his Rolex up for auction.